blizzard-labs/historianEval/scratch.txt

 # RPANDA Analysis Script
 # Estimates speciation and extinction rates from phylogenetic trees
 # and adds them to existing parameter CSV files
-# Enhanced to fit all combinations of birth and death models
+# Enhanced to fit all combinations of birth-death AND coalescent models

 # Load required libraries
 if (!require("RPANDA", quietly = TRUE)) {